callme-pantera/CSL-prototype/README.md

 # Overview
 In this project, I will document the process of creating a Cybersecurity Lab at home.
 The goal is to establish an environment protected from potential attacks or exploits that an external malicious user might try to take advantage of.
 I will be building this from scratch and will make sure to document every single step, as I believe this will help me reflect better when I want to update or change something.
 This is not a tutorial or guide, just a documentation of my work and progress, the way I approach it.
+I want to mention that you don’t have to follow every step exactly as I did.
+I’ll be documenting everything, including some details that may not be strictly necessary.

 <br>